The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: StandardAug Transformations

-We investigated the data augmentation pipeline from the BYOL study~\cite{grill2020bootstrap}.
-More specifically, we adopted the symmetric version from the VICReg paper~\cite{bardes2022vicreg}, which uses the same transformations and probabilities for each of the two branches in the joint embedding architecture.
-The transformations and their parameters are widely adopted; nevertheless, we detail their operation and parameters below.
+We investigated a standard data augmentation pipeline that has used extensively in the SSL literature~\cite{chen2020simple,grill2020bootstrap,zbontar2021barlow,bardes2022vicreg}.
+To standardize experiments, we adopted the symmetric version from the VICReg paper~\cite{bardes2022vicreg}, which uses the same transformations and probabilities for each of the two branches in the joint embedding architecture.
+The transformations and their parameter settings are widely adopted.
+Below, we detail their operation and parameter assignments.